C191068/Ali_Khtami_Solidity12/README.md

 when we withdraw the money from the contract at here ```function withdraw() public``` we gonna rsest it back to zero <br>
 by this line ```addressToAmountFunded[funder]=0;```<br>

+there are three differnt ways To send ether or native blockchain currency to whomever is calling
+1. transfer <br>
+2. send<br>
+3. call<br>